Origins Awards: History

 Originally, the Charles S. Roberts Awards and the Origins Awards were one and the same.
 Starting with the 1987 awards, the Charles S. Roberts were given separately, and they moved away from Origins entirely in 2000, leaving the Origins Awards as a completely separate system.
 In 1978, the awards also hosted the 1977 H. G. Wells awards for role-playing games and miniature wargaming.

-Categories

-The Origins Awards were initially presented at the Origins Game Fair in five categories: Best Professional Game, Best Amateur Game, Best Professional Magazine, Best Amateur Magazine and Adventure Gaming Hall of Fame.

-Since the first ceremony, the game categories have widened to include Board games (Traditional, Historical and Abstract), Card games (Traditional and Trading), Miniature wargaming (Historical, Science Fiction and Fantasy), Role-playing games and play-by-mail games.
-There are additional categories for Graphic Design, for game expansions and accessories, and for game-related fiction.
-During the 1980s and 1990s, awards were also given to Computer games.
-Starting in 2003, the Origins Awards began a new category called the Vanguard Award, which honored highly innovative games.